If It Tastes Great And Sounds Great It Must Be Esquimalt Ribfest 2018

 Plans are afoot once again for more deliciousness and swell sounds at Esquimalt’s Bullen Park, as Ribfest returns for another year, suporting the Esquimalt Firefighters Charitable Foundation and other worthy causes.
 Join us for three days of ribalicious fun, delightful beverages and quality tunes, tomorrow through Sunday, and get more info here.
+Oh, and yes — there will be some gluten-free options as well.

 I’m handing out Ribfest food vouchers this week (Tuesday September 04 through Friday September 07), and you can win yours when you join me as I visit Jack Slack in the Rack Shack each day at 1040am.